-A true symbol of the Catalan country, in the colors of blood and gold, the Yellow Train has been criss-crossing the territory of the Catalan Pyrenees all year round for almost 100 years.
-Stop to visit the two cities of Villefranche de Conflent and Mont-Louis during a beautiful day trip.
+A true symbol of the Catalan country, in the colors of blood and gold, the Yellow Train has crisscrossed the territory of the Catalan Pyrenees all year round for almost 100 years.
+It travels all year round at 30km/hour on the highest railway in France!

 The city of Villefranche de Conflent, founded in 1092 by Count Guillaume Raymond de Cerdagne, has kept intact its fortified enclosure built between the 11th and 19th centuries.
 The strategic interest of the city, already recognized in the Middle Ages, was reinforced after the Treaty of the Pyrenees (1659).
 Louis XIV instructed Vauban to complete the defenses of Villefranche and to make it a stronghold.